-A key course book will be David Thorpe’s The One Planet Life: A Blueprint for Low Impact Development.
+A key course book will be workshop leader David Thorpe’s The One Planet Life: A Blueprint for Low Impact Development.

-In between each there is a simple and enjoyable exercise to help you visualise and develop your plans.
-Once you’ve done it David gives feedback to you and answers your questions in a 15-30 minute Skype or Zoom chat and you get the next module, and so on.
-There is final online chat.
+You are sent a module with a simple and enjoyable exercise or two to help you visualise and develop your plans.
+Once you’ve done it David gives feedback to you and answers your questions in a 15-30 minute Skype or Zoom chat.
+Then you get the next module, and so on.
+There is final online chat

 These cost £80 for one person, £45 each for a couple.
 If you can’t afford it, discounts are available.
 Get in touch for more information.